 Authentication uses JWT Bearer tokens — each user obtains their own JWT from Keycloak and configures it in their MCP client.
 This is the right approach for a Keycloak server since Keycloak is itself the identity provider.
 V0.3.0 released December 2025.

 Keycloak 26.6.0 (April 2026) — CIMD support for MCP: Keycloak now includes experimental support for Client ID Metadata Documents (CIMD), allowing it to serve as an authorization server for MCP version 2025-11-25 or later.
-CIMD is the MCP spec’s preferred client registration method — a client’s identity is a URL pointing to a JSON document the client controls, which the authorization server fetches on demand rather than maintaining a registration database.
+CIMD is the MCP spec’s preferred client registration method — a client’s identity is a URL pointing to a JSON document the client controls, which the authorization server fetches on demand.
 This makes Keycloak a spec-compliant MCP authorization server out of the box.
-Additionally, Keycloak 26.5.0 (January 2026) shipped comprehensive documentation on using Keycloak as an authorization server for MCP servers, including an integration guide.
+Keycloak 26.5.0 (January 2026) shipped the MCP authorization server integration guide at keycloak.org.

 Keycloak (idoyudha)